openebs/openebs/k8s/demo/percona/tutorial-running-percona-pod-on-openebs.md

 IP:             10.44.0.3
 ```

-Run the mysql-client container with interactive bash shell and host network options
+Edit the below line in sql load generation job yaml to pass the desired load duration and percona pod IP as arguments.
+In this example, the job runs for 300s

 ```
-sudo docker run -it -h sql-load --net host openebs/tests-mysql-client /bin/bash
+args: ["-c", "timelimit -t 300 sh MySQLLoadGenerate.sh 10.44.0.3 > /dev/null 2>&1; exit 0"]
 ```

-In the container console, run the shell script MySQLLoadGenerate.sh with pod IP address as argument.
-Optionally, ```timelimit``` can be used to specify the load duration.
-In the example below, the load generation runs for 500 seconds, after which the test container exits
+Run the load generation job

 ```
-timelimit -t 500 sh MySQLLoadGenerate.sh 10.44.0.3 > /dev/null 2>&1 &
+kubectl apply -f sql-loadgen.yaml
 ```

 ## Step-4: View performance and storage consumption stats using mayactl